-Accountancy

-Computer Services

--Computer Science, Business Studies or an allied subject, but computer aptitude is essential

-Consumer Marketing Operations

-Production

-Research & Development

-Sales

--Economics, Business Studies

-or a numerate subject.

--Good Honours Degree. -Good Honours Degree in a numerate subject, Business Studies or an allied subject. -Applied Science or Engineering preferred. -Good Honours Degree in Food Technology, Food Science, Chemical Engineering or in pure science followed by an M.Sc. in Food Science. -Any discipline To find out more, ask your Appointments Board for our booklet "Shape your future with Spillers 1974".
+We use sophisticated management, research, production and marketing techniques, and look increasingly to graduates to provide our senior management and specialists of the future.
+The Group's plans for growth and diversification provide a sound framework for career development.
+We are looking particularly for people in the following functions: Accountancy Economics, Business Studies or a numerate subject. ng Id ist Computer Services -Computer Science, Business Studies or an allied subject, but computer aptitude is essential.
+Consumer Marketing -Good Honours Degree. es. nd he Operations Good Honours Degree in a numerate subject, Business Studies or an allied subject.
+Production -Applied Science or Engineer- ing preferred. re e- ed nis Research & Development -Good Honours Degree in Food Technology, Food Science, Chemical Engineer- ing or in pure science fol- lowed by an M.Sc. in Food Science. he Sales -Any discipline.
+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 To find out more only up ur Annointmonte Roard for our To find out more, ask your Appointments Board for our booklet "Shape your future with Spillers 1974".
 If you would like to apply for a preliminary interview with our Careers Representative when he visits your University on 6th March, please complete the Personal Profile at the back of the booklet, and, after consulting your Appointments Board, either hand it in or send it straight away to: D. Drayton, Management Resources Manager, Spillers Limited, Old Change House, Cannon Street, London, EC4M 6XB.
+Day-Lewis reviewing Baxter's recent prior show said: "He is able to sustain not or a complementary series of roles, way that puts him in a class of his patter is a great deflator of personalities. the does not mimic voices but instead into every action and idiosyncrasy of his